6,409 views

 Geography

 This is an obvious point, but an important one.
 Stanford is in the heart of Silicon Valley on a campus dotted with massive palm trees that sway in the afternoon breeze.
-GSB alum, Sarah Hinkfuss Diekroeger, shared, “I went to Harvard for undergrad and chose the GSB because I wanted to diversify my experiences.
+As GSB alum Diekroeger shared, “I went to Harvard for undergrad and chose the GSB because I wanted to diversify my experiences.
 And, the weather is pretty great out here!”

 In the winter months, when Harvard students are bundled up and trudging through ice and snow, Stanford MBAs might still be wearing shorts or headed for a surf outing.
 The Stanford campus is located between San Jose and San Francisco, which is about a 45-minute drive away.

 Harvard Business School, of course, is in Boston, one of the world’s most dynamic and inviting cities.
 Fenway Park, home of the Boston Red Sox, is just minutes away.
 So is world-class arts and culture of all kinds.
-But the winter months can be brutal in New England so the east-west difference is a big one.
+But the winter months can be brutal in New England, so the east-west difference is significant.

 Size

-Harvard Business School is more than 2 times larger as a program, allowing for a larger alumni network often reinforcing a stronger brand name internationally.
-With about 436 students per class, Stanford pretty much guarantees that almost every student knows each other.
-A Stanford class is less than half that of Harvard which has the largest MBA enrollment of any top U.S. school.
-Total full-time MBA enrollment at Stanford is just 822, versus Harvard’s 1,871.
+Harvard Business School is more than twice as large a program, allowing for an expansive alumni network and often reinforcing a stronger international brand.
+With Stanford’s average class size of 434 students, the GSB pretty much guarantees that almost every student knows each other.
 It’s the difference between “intimate scale” and “large scale.”

 Facilities